Bonus material: Free workshop on how to move from purées to finger foods

 The Texture Timeline™ is our signature tool made exactly for those parents who not only want to ease into solids by moving from easier → more advanced textures slowly…but also provides ideas to parents for all the different food textures out there to work through, as well as categorizes each food into different phases of difficulty.
 This ensures babies are getting all the exposure they need during the critical period of development to really build on oral motor skills (aka their ability to chew and manage foods of all types easily and safely), as well as reduces picky eating down the road.

-If you’re feeling stuck on how to move on from simple purées, and/or how to overcome your fear of gagging/choking, check out our FREE workshop on how move from purées to finger foods – without the fear!”.
+If you’re feeling stuck on how to move on from simple purées, and/or how to overcome your fear of gagging/choking, check out our FREE workshop on how move from purées to finger foods – without the fear!

-Allergenic foods should be introduced as early into the starting solids journey as possible (and often) to reduce the risk of developing allergies to those foods (3).
-The top allergenic foods are dairy, soy, wheat, eggs, fish, shellfish, peanuts, tree nuts, sesame, and mustard.
+Allergenic foods should be introduced as early into the starting solids journey as possible (and often) to reduce the risk of developing food allergies to those foods (3).
+The top potentially allergenic foods are dairy, soy, wheat, eggs, fish, shellfish, peanuts, tree nuts, sesame, and mustard.

 These foods should be introduced in isolation from one another but can be offered alongside other non-highly allergenic foods in the same meal/day.
+This allows you to pinpoint which food likely caused a food allergy should an allergic reaction occur.

 See this blog here for more information on allergy introduction.